akka/akka-samples/akka-sample-mesos-scala/README.md

 Start even more nodes by going into Marathon UI and scale up the `akka-cluster` app.

-To see how members are removed from the cluster scale down the app in Marathon to fewer instanced.
+To see how members are removed from the cluster scale down the app in Marathon to fewer instances.
 You should then see in the logs messages like:

 ```
 Member is Removed: akka.tcp://my-mesos-cluster@192.168.99.100:11257 after Exiting